 Avoid lagoons and estuaries

-Turihaua lagoon - It's often blocked by a sandbar and is only flushed during heavy rain so run-off from farms upstream accumulate in the lagoon.
+Turihaua lagoon - often blocked by a sandbar and only flushed during heavy rain.
+Farm run-off upstream accumulates, leading to poor water quality.

-Hamanatua Stream lagoon - The stream empties into Wainui Beach after forming a lagoon.
-Fed from run-off from surrounding farmlands, the stream and lagoon are frequently contaminated.
+Hamanatua Stream lagoon - the stream empties into Wainui Beach after forming a lagoon.
+Run-off from surrounding farmland frequently contaminates the stream and lagoon.

-Waiotu lagoon - Contaminants from farms, birdlife and urban run-off become blocked in the lagoon and it can be a pond of bacteria.
-It often goes over the swimming health guidelines.
+Waiotu lagoon - contaminants from farms, birdlife and urban run-off collect here.
+It often exceeds swimming health standards and can become a pond of bacteria.

 General health warning after heavy rain

-You should avoid swimming for 2-3 days after heavy or prolonged rain, even at sites that generally have good water quality.
+Avoid swimming for 2-3 days after heavy or prolonged rain, even at beaches that usually have good water quality.

-This is because the rain flushes contaminants from rural and urban land into waterways.
-This takes some time to settle out or flush away, at least 2-3 days.
+Rain flushes contaminants from rural and urban land into waterways.
+It takes at least 2-3 days for these to settle or flush away.

-Avoid swimming near potential sources of contamination such as flocks of birds or storm water outlets.
+Stay clear of contaminated sources such as flocks of birds or stormwater outlets.

-Here's a handy guide - if you can't see your toes when standing in calf deep water, the water quality is not the best for a swim.
+If you can't see your toes when standing in calf-deep water, the water quality is not safe for swimming.

-There's increased health risk from bacteria in and around lagoons, rivers and streams for 3-5 days after rain, or when water flows are low over summer.
+Health risks from bacteria are higher in lagoons, rivers and streams for 3-5 days after rain, or when flows are low over summer.

 Shellfish gathering sites